 Are you looking for a new mobile game to play this weekend?
-There are lots of new options for you to try, including Tootsie POP from F84 Games and Tootsie Roll Industries.
-The level-based puzzle game allows users to complete 120 candy-themed levels in the world of Tootsie.
+As usual, there are lots of new options available for you to try, including Nicki Minaj: The Empire from Glu Mobile.
+The lifestyle simulation game allows users to become hip-hop stars with the help of musician Nicki Minaj.

 If you’re looking for something different to play, here’s a look at some of the additional mobile games that were released this week.

 Rocky (Free on iOS) – This fighting game from Tapinator was created in conjunction with MGM Interactive to celebrate the 40th anniversary of the original Rocky film.
 The game allows users to help Rocky fight against other real players, as well as opponents from the Rocky films, such as Apollo Creed and Clubber Lang.
 During each match, users can attack the opponent and block the opponent’s attacks by tapping when a moving bar at the bottom of the screen is on top of colorful boxes.
 As users complete matches, they will earn money that they can use to train their fighters and increase their stats.
 Users can collect additional fighters for their teams over time.

 Dropa (Free on iOS) – This endless puzzle game from Midnight Tea Studio asks users to drag puzzle pieces onto a circular grid, with the goal of creating complete rings that will be removed from the screen.
 Users can rotate the grid in order to find space for the next puzzle piece to fit.
 Games end when players run out of possible moves.
 If users need help while playing, they can spend in-game currency to trade the current puzzle piece for any other piece that they would like.
 Users can also purchase hints that tell them where they should place the next piece.
 Players start the game with an allotment of free in-game currency, and they can earn additional currency as they play.
 In addition to playing regular games, users can also participate in a daily challenge mode that rewards them with twice the currency.